ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 To execute a transaction on the network, users can specify a maximum limit they are willing to pay for their transaction to be executed.
 This optional parameter is known as the `maxFeePerGas`.
 For a transaction to be executed, the max fee must exceed the sum of the base fee and the tip.
 The transaction sender is refunded the difference between the max fee and the sum of the base fee and tip.

+### Block size {#block-size}

+Each block has a target size of 15 million gas, but the size of blocks will increase or decrease in accordance with network demand, up until the block limit of 30 million gas (2x the target block size).
+The protocol achieves an equilibrium block size of 15 million on average through the process of _tâtonnement_.
+This means if the block size is greater than the target block size, the protocol will increase the base fee for the following block.
+Similarly, the protocol will decrease the base fee if the block size is less than the target block size.
+The amount by which the base fee is adjusted is proportional to how far the current block size is from the target.
+[More on blocks](/developers/docs/blocks/).

 ### Calculating gas fees in practice {#calculating-fees-in-practice}

 You can explicitly state how much you are willing to pay to get your transaction executed.
 However, most wallet providers will automatically set a recommended transaction fee (base fee + recommended priority fee) to reduce the amount of complexity burdened onto their users.